startupheroes/startupheroes-checkstyle/RULES.md

 7. EntityMandatoryVariableCheck: Checks that mandatory to declare some variables in entity class.
 8. EntityVariableAnnotationKeyValueCheck: Checks that an entity variable has given key and value pair in given annotation.
 9. RedundantDefaultAnnotationParameterAssignCheck: Checks for redundant default parameter value assign of annotation.
+10. EntityGeneratedPrimaryKeyNameCheck: Checks for generated primary key name of the entity, it should be 'id'.